Frequently Asked Questions:

-No. Liz is not contracted with any health insurance companies, including Medicare.
+No. Liz is not contracted with any health insurance companies, including Medicare and Medical.

 Can I submit an Invoice to my Health Savings or Flexible Spending Account (HSA or FSA)?

 Yes.
-Please inform Liz during your first visit if you need an invoice for this purpose.
+Please inform us during your first visit if you need an invoice for this purpose.
 Please provide any relevant diagnosis codes.